CameronCottle/cs5110-project/ReadMe.md

 - the cost of changing pseudonym and the number of players influence the achievement of high location privacy.
 - It really depends if the other players move is known.

-### ECG
-Analyses the coordination of pseudonym changes for vehicles to protect privacy by mix zones in vehicular networks
-##### Strategy
-- Same as PCG
-##### Payoff
-- Degree of privacy
-##### Equilibrium Analysis
-- "It constructs a static game with complete information.
-By simple computation and derivation, they get the number of vehicles in Nash Equilibrium that want to change their name."

-## OCG
+## OCG (Cameron)
 Collectors offer location-based services or monetary profit according to location information of the former.
 Here, the challenge is how to motive the former to report more accurate location.
+The game here is played as a Privacy Game Between Owners and Collectors (PGOC).

+### PGOC
+Information about the game here https://link.springer.com/chapter/10.1007/11681878_14.

 ##### Strategy
 - Owners: To adjust location accuracy evaluated by information entropy.